 Morning, Noon or Night?

+Understand this: to gain one pound of fat, you’ll need a 3,500 calorie surplus.
 It is generally recommended that, to maintain your current body weight, you should eat around 2,000 calories per day (many factors go into this USDA suggestion, so please do not take this as advice!)

 Getting Focused on Fitness

-There are many exercises where you can actively compare yourself to others (suicides for example).
+There are many exercises where you can actively ask yourself how you’re doing in comparison to others (suicides for example).
 This is a good way to tell whose getting faster or falling behind.

-- How is your form compared to others in the class?
+How is your form compared to others in the class?

-- Are you sticking to the goals set by the trainer for rests in between sets?
+Are you sticking to the goals set by the trainer for rests in between sets?

-- Track your own personal performance – During events like our fitness challenges, plank tests or even a simple run, remember or even write down the results.
+Track your own personal performance – During events like our fitness challenges, plank tests or even a simple run, remember or even write down the results.
 Then try to beat those results the next time that exercise comes around.